Orchid care is not complicated. It is just different from everything else you have grown.

 How often should I water my orchid?

 Every 7 to 10 days in summer, every 10 to 14 days in winter, but the roots tell you more reliably than any schedule.
-Silver-grey and slightly wrinkled means it’s time.
-Green and plump means she’s good.
+Silver-grey and slightly wrinkled means it is time.
+Green and plump means the orchid has enough water.

 Why won’t my orchid rebloom?

-Most likely she hasn’t had the temperature drop she needs.
-Move her near a window in autumn where nights cool to around 55-60°F (13-16°C) for 4 to 6 weeks.
+Most likely it has not had the temperature drop it needs.
+Move it near a window in autumn where nights cool to around 55-60°F (13-16°C) for 4 to 6 weeks.
 That cool-night differential is the trigger.
-Also check the light: if the leaves are a deep, dark green, she may not be getting enough light to initiate a bloom spike.
+Also check the light: if the leaves are a deep, dark green, it may not be getting enough light to initiate a bloom spike.

 Should I cut the spike after the flowers fall?